theodor-lu/EnlightenGAN_2025/README.md

 Once the above command is run, the images will be processed and placed in ```ablation``` folder in this directory under the name of the checkpoint provided.

+### CLAHE
+Evaluations using CLAHE are run with a custom implemented CLAHE runner from the OpenCV library.
+The code for this can be found under ```util/clahe.py```.

+## Code Walkthrough!
+The interesting part of the README!

+As mentioned in the report and earlier through the README, multiple loss types can be selected and object-context based pairing is incorporated which was absent in the original repo.

+The newly integrated losses are incorporated by modifying ```models/networks.py```.
+Details about the modifications are as follows,
+1. The forward pass of the VGG network from line 961 onwards was modified to save feature vectors into tensors at different layers of the network.
+2. The features to be considered for style based loss were added in the forward pass and the actual calculation of the loss was added in the ```compute_vgg_loss``` function in the PerceptualLoss class from line 1051 onwards.
+This was done by integrating and modifying code from https://github.com/ashwindcruz/perceptual-loss-style-transfer.

+The object-context pairing was integrated by modifying the ```data/unaligned_dataset.py``` to add object specific loading from the provided data_path.
+Using this new dataset caused the code to break at the tranforms module due to an error by the authors in the code with improper reshaping.
+This was fixed by changing the default tranforms in the ```data/base_dataset.py```

+Apart from these specific changes, multiple changes were made to ```options/base_options.py```, ```scripts/script.py``` during the experimentation process.

+For a full log of changes made, git diff at this repo can be looked at: https://github.com/surajpaib/EnlightenGAN/commits/master

+Although these changes might seem minor in hindsight, they required a thourough understanding of the codebase and the original paper to ensure that naive changes that effect the performance adversely are not made.
+A lot of time was spent on understanding this codebase which was a very rewarding learning process.

+P.S.
+The codebase was also migrated from pytorch 0.4.0 to work with the latest version of pytorch.